top of page

 Poverty & Abundance

 Then he will say to those on his left, "Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.
 For I was hungry and you gave me nothing to eat, I was thirsty and you gave me nothing to drink, I was a stranger and you did not invite me in, I needed clothes and you did not clothe me, I was sick and in prison and you did not look after me."
 They also will answer, "Lord, when did we see you hungry or thirsty or a stranger or needing clothes or sick or in prison, and did not help you?"
-He will reply, "Truly I tell you, whatever you did not do for one of the least of these, you did not do for me" (vv.
-41-45).
+He will reply, "Truly I tell you, whatever you did not do for one of the least of these, you did not do for me" (Matt.
+25:41–45).

-The general theme of both statements is that we, as Christians, have a moral imperative to alleviate poverty.
-God considers it sin—depraved indifference—when a believer with abundance refuses to share it with someone in need.
-Many churchgoers deceitfully misapply Jesus' words to his disciples, namely Judas Iscariot: "The poor you will always have with you, but you will not always have me" (Matt.
-26:11; cf. 14).
-As their interpretation goes, Jesus is teaching the folly of trying to alleviate poverty.
-However, his emphasis was not on people with low incomes but himself.
-Jesus was testifying about his imminent crucifixion and warning his disciples not to get sidetracked.
-If we apply this principle today, social justice is essential, but kingdom concerns such as salvation are even more so.
-However, as Christians, we must help others receive justice and necessary assistance so those worries do not prevent those in need from knowing Jesus.
-The Lord made this point in Matthew 25, equating the care of the poor with loving God and the neglect of the poor with denying him.
-Jesus' statement about having the poor with us always was a challenge, referring to Deut.
-15:11: "There will always be poor people in the land.
-Therefore I command you to be openhanded toward your fellow Israelites who are poor and needy in your land."
+The general theme of both statements is that, as Christians, we have a moral imperative to alleviate poverty.
+God counts it as sin—depraved indifference—when a believer with abundance refuses to share with someone in need.
+Many churchgoers misapply Jesus' words to his disciples, specifically Judas Iscariot: "The poor you will always have with you, but you will not always have me" (Matt.
+26:11).
+They interpret this as Jesus teaching the apparent futility of alleviating poverty.
+Yet his emphasis did not fall on people with low incomes but on himself.
+He was testifying about his imminent crucifixion and warning his disciples not to get sidetracked.

 Courtesy of www.LumoProject.com